3 Modern Flashcards Alternatives to Anki

 2. Quizlet: The Best Alternative to Anki for Shared Packs

-Quizlet's algorithm doesn't quite match Anki's, but it is much more accessible and for most learners, that's what really matters.
+Quizlet is a great alternative to Anki, I find it more accessible and for most learners, that's what really matters.

 Creating a decks on Quizlet takes only a few minutes, the interface is clean and modern, and millions of community-created packs are available on virtually every subject imaginable.